jinzxu/TwitterCloneBackend/README.md

 ## Highlights

-⭐️ Developed server-side using Node.js and Express, and performed tests using Jest and Supertest
+⭐️ Developed server-side using Node.js and Express, and performed tests using Jest and Supertest.

-⭐️ Implemented JWT authorization as middleware to ensure only authorized users can deal with their data like tweets.
+⭐️ Implemented JWT authorization as middleware to ensure only authorized users can process their own data like tweets.

-⭐️ Used MongoDb databse system with Mongoose to manage data including user info, messages and tweets.
+⭐️ Used MongoDB database system with Mongoose to manage data including user info, chats and tweets.

-⭐️ Designed group chat rooms to send/read messages, which is accessible only by users selected by group creator.
+⭐️ Designed chat groups to send/read messages, which can only be accessed by users selected by group creator.

 ## Technial Stack

 `Languages` javascript

-`Technologies` Node.js, Express.js, Mongodb, Jest, Supertest, JWT, bcrypt
+`Technologies` Node.js, Express.js, MongoDB, Jest, Supertest, JWT, bcrypt

 `Tools` VSCODE, git, postman